 I liked splitting Mui Ne and Nha Trang up with a trip to the mountainous Da Lat.
 It just kept the contrast up but also allowed me time to decompress between two of Vietnam’s strangest beachside cities.
 Then I LOVED exploring the Da Lak province.

-The northern leg of Hoi An – Hue – Vinh – Ninh Ninh is on almost every backpacker’s itinerary.
+The northern leg of Hoi An – Hue – Vinh – Ninh Binh is on almost every backpacker’s itinerary.
 But that doesn’t stop it from being epic!
-There’s a good mix of hostel culture, alleyways crammed full of food that makes you believe in God again, cheap beer, and interesting things to do.
+There’s a good mix of fantastic places to stay, alleyways crammed full of food that makes you believe in God again, cheap beer, and interesting things to do.

 Travelling in Hanoi is where I had my first motorbike accident, but also where I acquired pig ears, saw an epic Vietnamese jazz band, and ate the greatest meal of my entire life.
 In all, a damned good time!